fusionfabric/open-api-standard/Introduction_to_Open_APIs.md

 editors, and documentation generator.

-The Open API definition is agnostic to the server implementation in that the underlying services can be written in various stacks - .NET, Spring, etc., without change to the Open API.
-Similarly, the underlying services must be agnostic of clients calling their APIs.
+The Open API definition is agnostic to the server implementation in that the underlying services can be written in various technical stacks e.g. .NET, Spring, etc., without change to the Open API.
+Similarly, the underlying services are agnostic of clients calling their APIs.

 A well written API allows external API developers to use the contents of the API definition to develop their own client without